...

 1. Consider the Application

 Some applications may need high strength and durability, while others may prioritize weight or corrosion resistance.
 For example, for applications that require strength and cost-effectiveness, steel is often the better choice.
-But in environments where corrosion is a major concern, or where weight is a critical factor, titanium may be more appropriate.
+But in environments where corrosion is a major concern, or where weight is a critical factor, CNC machining titanium may be more appropriate.

 2. Factor in the Costs